ShengHuaWu/Vapor3Series/Relationship/README.md

 ```
 tokenProtected.get(Pet.parameter, "categories", use: getCategoriesHandler)
 ```
-It connects a HTTP GET request to `api/pets/:pet_id/categories` to the new route handler.
+This line connects a HTTP GET request to `api/pets/:pet_id/categories` to the new route handler.
 On the other hand, open `Category.swift` and add an extension at the end of the file.
 ```
 extension Category {